“What is Your Weakness?” Job Interview Question

 What Is Your Weakness − Best Answer For A Fresher

-There is no special way to answer this question as a fresher.
+There is no unique way to answer this question as a fresher.
 However, there are a few details you should not overlook.
-As a fresher you barely have any relevant work experience.
+As a fresher, you barely have any relevant work experience.
 All you have is a degree and, in some cases, a certificate in your profession.

-So when discussing your weakness in a job interview, you have point out that you do not have as much experience for the job.
-However, let the interviewer know why you are a good candidate for the job.
+So, when discussing your weaknesses in a job interview, you should point out that you do not have as much experience for the job.
+However, you should also let the interviewer know why you are a good candidate for the job.

-Tell the recruiter how you acquired a skill pertaining to the job.
+Tell the recruiter how you acquired a skill for the job.
 Explain your desire and willingness to learn more and improve.
 Consider this sample response for someone applying for a marketing role;

-“I am not really good with numbers and this is a real weakness.
-Although basic mathematics is not required for my role as a marketer, I believe in the importance of having a rudimentary understanding of analytics.
+“I am not good with numbers, which is a real weakness.
+Although basic mathematics is not required for my marketing role, I believe in the importance of having a rudimentary understanding of analytics.
 I also understand that the professional environment requires a different level of efficiency.
 To tackle this weakness, I’ve been taking courses in data analytics.”

 The right way to answer this question is to express your answer in three main parts